RaymiiOrg/NoPriv/README.md

 ### Changelog

+New in version 5:

+- Fix issue #22, NoPriv does not crash on empty IMAP folders anymore
+- Fix issue #23, NoPriv now tries a few times when the IMAP connection is reset.
+This happens with Google Mail sometimes.

 New in version 4:

 - INI style config, either per user or system wide (thanks to [https://github.com/brejoc](Jochen Breuer))